Skip to main content

 What Happens During TRUE?

-TRUE provides teacher-education students with an experience in working with diverse higher education/public school faculty, candidates, and P-12 students.
+TRUE provides teacher-education students with experience in working with diverse higher education/public school faculty, candidates, and P-12 students.
 Students from both WCU and NC A&T SU have the opportunity to interact and work with teacher-education students from varying ethnic, racial, language, and socioeconomic groups in professional education activities on campus and in public schools.

 Cost to students: FREE